Below is a glossary of procurement terms in alphabetical order.

 European Single Procurement Document (ESPD)

-The ESPD (Scotland) contains questions used at the selection stage of a procurement exercise for procurement exercises published before 11 p.m. on 31 December 2020 i.e. it allows buyers to ask questions to identify suitably qualified and experienced bidders for their procurement.
+The ESPD contains questions used at the selection stage of a procurement exercise for procurement exercises published before 11 p.m. on 31 December 2020 i.e. it allows buyers to ask questions to identify suitably qualified and experienced bidders for their procurement.

 EU Thresholds